-Fields: Rural Economic and Community Development, Economic Resiliency
+Fields: Rural Economic and Community Development, Data use, Local Foods, Economic Resiliency

 Google Scholar Page

-AEC 454/554 Rural Development Economics and Policy oncampus and through Ecampus
+AEC 454/554 Rural Development Economics and Policy Campus and Ecampus

-AEC 240 Rural Economics of People and Place oncampus and through Ecampus
+AEC 240 Rural Economics of People and Place Campus and Ecampus

 Mallory Rahe, in her position as an Extension Community Economist at Oregon State University, works with community groups across the state that are engaging in economic development projects or considering public investment options.
 As an Extension agent she has also collaborated with colleagues on multiple evaluation projects and offers resources to help the public better utilize and interpret secondary data sources.
 Rahe is part of the Rural Studies Program at Oregon State University and has collaborated with Rural Development Initiatives to bring a rural wealth creation economic development program to Oregon.